 During the connection phase, the FortiGate will also check that the remote user's antivirus software is installed and up to date.
 This recipe is in the network collection FortiGate Basic.
 You can also use it as a stand-alone recipe.

 Setting up a VPN (Virtual Private Network) is essential for many companies that need to allow secure remote access to their corporate network.
-VPN SSL (Secure Sockets Layer) is one of the most popular options for this purpose, offering security and privacy for data traffic over the Internet.
+SSL (Secure Sockets Layer) VPN is one of the most popular options for this purpose, offering security and privacy for data traffic over the internet.

 Fortigate is one of the most widely used network appliances for SSL VPN configuration, offering a variety of security and network management features.
 However, configuration can be a complex and challenging process for inexperienced users.